robenkleene/development-references/unity/tutorials/unity-vr-game.md

 1. In the Hierarchy, right-click `Teleport Reticle` and choose `Effects > Particle System`.
 2. Resize the `Teleport Reticle > Particle System` so it fits within the beam, and rotate it so it points straight up.
 Set `Start Lifetime: 1` and `Start Speed: 2` in the inspector.
 Toggle on the `Color over Lifetime` and set the gradient to an opaque blue to a transparent white.
 Also set `Renderer > Material: Default-Particle`.
+3. In the Hierarchy, drag the `Teleport Reticle` so it's a child of `SampleScene > VR Rig > Camera Offset > Right Teleport Ray`.